Best OCR software

 Put down your cash and you can convert paper documents from virtually any scanner source into just about any kind of digital file you like – and everything works super-fast too.
 If you've got stacks of paper to get through, the time saved by OmniPage Ultimate can really start to add up.

-Known for its accuracy in conversion, this Nuance software is trusted by some of the biggest names in business – including PWC and Rolls-Royce – and lets you build up custom workflows so your documents get automatically delivered to the right place in the right format, depending on your needs.
+Known for its accuracy in conversion, this Nuance software is trusted by some of the biggest names in business – including Amazon, Ford, and GE – and lets you build up custom workflows so your documents get automatically delivered to the right place in the right format, depending on your needs.

-If the Ultimate edition is a bit too rich for your blood, try the cheaper OmniPage Standard, which doesn't include as many input, output and workflow options, but is going to offer more than enough in the way of features for most users needing an OCR solution.
+If the Ultimate edition is a bit too rich for your blood at $449.99 (about £352), try the cheaper OmniPage Standard version at $149.99 (about £117).
+While the Standard edition doesn't include as many input, output and workflow options, it still offers more than enough in the way of features for most users needing an OCR solution.

 One of the veterans of the field